rnielikki/Patapon-Info/pac/_build/md/setsuperhero.md

 # setSuperHero

 Apply hero squad action to an unit.
-This does not change model, and can't perform heromode.
+This does not change model, and **does not affect to actual heromode**.

 When this is applied to pon Mymamsar, the size also increases.